ome/omero-documentation/contributing/ansible-development.rst

 .. _Molecule: https://molecule.readthedocs.io/

 For each Ansible role, a :file:`molecule` folder should be configured allowing the testing to be tested using  Molecule_.
-One or multiple scenarios should be configured using at least a Docker driver if possible.
+One or more scenarios should be configured using at least a Docker driver if possible.
 A generic :file:`molecule` folder can be initialized using the following command::